manuel-serrano/hop/doc/api/01-html.md

 Hop.js extends the HTML5 `<head>` attributes with the following list:

- * `module`: a string or an array of strings.
-The list of modules that can be _required_ in client side code.
-Requiring a module from a client-side code not listed in this list raises a runtime error.
  * `script`: a string or an array of strings.
 The list of client-side scripts that are used by the document.
 This attribute is automatically expanded into the correspondant list of `<SCRIPT>` nodes.